 I knew nothing about the book when I started it, so I was thrown for a loop when I discovered our narrator was male.
 The novel takes place in small southern town of Gaitlin, South Carolina.
 The book takes many cues from the Gothic tradition (yeah, English minor !).
 It has everything; mazes, destitute landscapes, ruins and ancestry all set to a modern beat.

-While the romance takes center stage, this isn't just a story about unrequited love and attractive people, Stohl and Garcia use paranormal genre to discuss teenage issues like bullying, peer pressure and conformity.
+While the romance takes center stage, this isn’t just a story about unrequited love and attractive people, Stohl and Garcia use the paranormal genre to discuss teenage issues like bullying, peer pressure and conformity.

 My biggest fear with this novel is that it is too often compared to Twilight and True Blood, it’s literally on the back of the book.
 This novel is good enough to stand on its own and frankly offers a more whole and complex story than the first Twilight book.